ben-clarke/championship-manager-93-tools/docs/LEAGUE.md

 # Domestic players

+> Judging by the shape of his face, he must have headed a lot of goals
+>
+> -- <cite>Harry Redknapp on Ian Dowie</cite>

 The following document includes information regarding the `LEAGUE.DAT` file.

 The `.dat` file represented using Hex numbering and in most cases each 2 digit combination of numbers represents a piece of information related to the player, the exceptions being the `first name` (1st and 2nd column) and `surname` (3rd and 4th column), which are both represented by 4 digits instead.